 • I kept it simple.
 I needed a website that clearly conveyed who I am, my passion for helping others and what I offered.
 This was critical to start driving traffic to my opt-in and free coaching call offer.
 When I found myself overthinking something or getting way ahead of myself, I re-focused on the priority of finishing my website and content.
 This strategy is what gained me 12 new clients in 6 weeks.

-Be okay with feeling like that and working through it any way.
-I can't tell you that it will be easy because there will be times when you feel like you just don't have what it takes to do this but what I can promise you is that in those moments when you decide to do it even though you are a scared hot mess ball of nerves, who is about to fall apart and lose her ever loving mind any minute you will discover how strong, confident, badass and capable you truly are and THAT is worth fighting for.
+Be okay with feeling like that and working through it anyway.
+I can't tell you that it will be easy because there will be times when you feel like you just don't have what it takes to do this but what I can promise you is that in those moments when you decide to do it even though you are a scared hot mess ball of nerves who is about to fall apart and lose her ever loving mind any minute you will discover how strong, confident, badass and capable you truly are and THAT is always worth fighting for.

 You've got this because I believe in the important impact you were created to make on this world xo

-April Williams is the #CreativeMomista of two boys • Storyteller • Coffee Addict • Woman Warrior Of God • Texas Country Girl • Creative Expressive • A vintage soul passionate about living a simple life with a modern approach to business and branding
+April Williams is the #CreativeMomista of two boys • Storyteller • Coffee Addict • Woman Warrior Of God • Texas Country Girl • Creative Expressive • Squarespace Web Designer and passionate about inspiring women and mompreneurs to embrace their enough.